 5. Have good eye safety practices for your kids.
 This blog focuses on your kids, especially if they are involved in school sports.

 6. Lots of time on the computer?
 Rest your eyes frequently to prevent eye fatigue.
-All About Vision suggests the 20/20/20 rule: every 20 minutes, take a short break to look at something at least 20 feet away for at least 20 seconds.
+Our opticians suggest the 20/20/20 rule: every 20 minutes, take a short break to look at something at least 20 feet away for at least 20 seconds.
+One of our opticians even got to feature this rule in a video series of tips for the holiday season!

 7. Follow these four contact lens rules to prevent eye damage.
 As a former contact lens abuser myself, I want you to learn from my mistakes!